Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

-In interacting models, Eq.~\eqref{eulerheuristic} is not expected to hold for any finite $x,t$.
-Instead, it is to hold at large scales, $x,t\to\infty$, possibly under space-time averaging to be specified \cite{Spohn-book,10.21468/SciPostPhys.4.6.045,doyoncorrelations}.
-Eq.~\eqref{eulerheuristic} describes ballistic propagation, with ``propagator" $\mathsf A_i^{~k}$.
-In fact, this {\em linear} equation emerges from the generically highly nonlinear microscopic dynamics thanks to projection of currents onto ballistic waves -- the reduction of the effective space of degrees of freedom.
+The linearised Euler equation is a consequence of the principle of {\em hydrodynamic projection}, or the Boltzmann-Gibbs principle \cite{Spohn-book}.
+The linear equation \eqref{contintro} emerges from the generically highly nonlinear microscopic dynamics thanks to the projection of currents onto ballistic waves -- the reduction of the effective space of degrees of freedom at large scales.
 Determining the set $\{\la q_i\}$ on which this projection occurs is nontrivial.
-As mentioned, by conventional assumptions, in Galilean gases it comprises the mass, momentum and energy densities, giving the standard Euler equations; while in chains, as momentum is absent, there is no ballistic transport ($\mathsf A_i^{~k}=0$).
-Many studies of the emergence of hydrodynamics start with such assumptions (see the discussions in \cite{zwanzig1961lectures,mori1965transport}).
-These are broken in integrable systems \cite{PhysRevX.6.041065,PhysRevLett.117.207201}, where ballistic transport may occur in classical and quantum chains \cite{Spohn1977,AP03,PhysRevLett.117.207201}, and the set $\{\la q_i\}$ is larger.
+As mentioned, by conventional assumptions, in Galilean gases it comprises the mass, momentum and energy densities, giving the standard Euler equations.
+Many studies of the emergence of hydrodynamics start with such assumptions (see the seminal works on Mori-Zwanzig projections \cite{zwanzig1961lectures,mori1965transport}).
+These are broken in integrable systems, where many channels for ballistic transport emerge in classical and quantum gases and chains \cite{Spohn1977,AP03,PhysRevX.6.041065,PhysRevLett.117.207201}, and the set $\{\la q_i\}$ is larger.

-Mathematically formulating \eqref{eulerheuristic} in a precise and universal way, and establishing its emergence from the reversible dynamics of the many-body system, are challenging tasks.
+Mathematically formulating the universal forms of the linearised Euler equation and hydrodynamic projection principle, and establishing their emergence from the reversible dynamics of many-body systems, remain challenging tasks.